jamulussoftware/jamuluswebsite/wiki/en/en-Server-Linux.md

 When using the [recording function](Server-Win-Mac#recording) with the `-R` [command line option](Command-Line-Options), if the server receives a SIGUSR1 signal during a recording, it will start a new recording in a new directory.
 SIGUSR2 will toggle recording enabled on/off.

-To send these signals using systemd, create the following two `.service` files in `/etc/systemd/system`, calling them something appropriate (eg `newRecording-Jamulus-server.service`).
+To send these signals using systemd, create the following two `.service` files in `/etc/systemd/system`, calling them something appropriate (e.g. `newRecording-Jamulus-server.service`).

 For turning recording on or off (depending on the current state):